 Supported by an NIH R01 award, Associate Professor Qi Wei develops and applies clinical data-driven computational simulation to study the neuro-biomechanics of strabismus, or crossed eyes.
 Together with Dr. Joseph Demer at UCLA, professor Matthew Tresch at Northwestern University and professor Wilsaan Joiner at UC-Davis, Wei aims to advance our understanding of two particular types of strabismus and provide quantitative assessment of surgical treatment effectiveness on these conditions.

 Giorgio Ascoli has renewed a National Institutes of Health R01 “Cytoskeletal mechanisms of dendrite arbor shape development”

 The NIH Research Project (R01) grant supports health-related research and development based on the mission of the institutes.
 Professor Ascoli, together with professor Daniel Cox from Georgia State University, recently discovered that the local microtubule quantity fully predicts arbor length and that bifurcations are strongly associated with enrichment in local F-actin.
 The picture is the representation of the two points in a fly neuron (left: heat map of microtubule concentration; right: microscopy image of F-actin).

 Holly To receives the 2019 Katona Scholarship for Excellence in Bioengineering

 Students selected for the scholarship have demonstrated strong academic performance, professional leadership within the university or outside, and exceptional promise for a successful bioengineering career that would benefit society.
 To's outstanding academic performance and her continued commitment to the department, its students, and George Mason University earned her this award.

-In 2018, the Volgenau School of Engineering’s research expenditures exceeded $32 million.
+In 2018, the College of Engineering and Computing's research expenditures exceeded $32 million.
 The following is a list of grants awarded to faculty in the Department of Bioengineering.
 If you don't see the file, please check your default download folder.